Resources

 Some life insurance policies, such as endowment plans and ULIPs, offer maturity benefits in addition to death benefits.
 The maturity benefit is paid to the policyholder if they survive the policy term.

-General insurance policies do not offer any maturity benefits as they are short-term policies.
+General insurance policies do not offer any maturity benefits as they are short-term.

 Here are some of the types of policies you can buy under General Insurance in India.

 This is one of the fundamental types of General Insurance.
 In this, the insurer agrees to pay the hospital expenses of the insured person or people.
 This is helpful with medical emergencies and grave illnesses.
-You can buy health insurance for specific health concerns like cancer cover, accident cover, etc. Also, one can buy health insurance for just themselves (for one individual) or for their whole family.
+You can buy health insurance for specific health concerns like cancer coverage, accident coverage, etc. Also, one can buy health insurance for oneself (for one individual) or for the whole family.

 This is another common type of General Insurance where one can insure their motor vehicle against accidents and other damages.
-In case of an accident or any damage caused to your vehicle because of a natural disaster, fire etc. Motor Insurance can also be of two types: Comprehensive insurance and Third-party insurance.
+In case of an accident or any damage caused to your vehicle because of a natural disaster, fire, etc. Motor Insurance can also be of two types:

 Comprehensive Insurance: